DonutEspresso/reissue/README.md

 __Returns__: {undefined} returns nothing

+The handler object also emits the following events:

+### handler.on('error', function(err) {...}

+If your function returns an error to the callback, this event will be emitted.
+The subscribed function will receive an error as it's only parameter.

 ## Contributing

 Add unit tests for any new or changed functionality.
 Ensure that lint and style